Product announcement takeover in the Xfinity app

 Requirements

-Develop content for a flow in which users could "install profiles," allowing their device to auto-connect to millions of secure WiFi hotspots in a matter of seconds.
-Industry terms such as "install" and "profiles" were initially required and design was executed off of these must-haves.
-Weeks before delivery, a complete rework was requested, to remove all technical terms.
-This rework was content strategy at its best.
-It was also announced that the secure network we were connecting users to would be renamed from 'XFINITY' to 'Xfinity Mobile.'
-That also meant removing all references to a specific network.
+For this new experience, users could "install profiles," allowing their device to auto-connect to millions of secure hotspots in a matter of seconds.
+Industry terms such as "install" and "profiles" were initially required, and content strategy was executed off of these must-haves.

 Content strategy

-Reduce cognitive load and confusion to the user by not mentioning the word "profile," or using the term "install," which often has negative connotations of something that takes up space on a device.
+I wanted to reduce cognitive load and confusion to the user by not mentioning the word "profile," or using the term "install," which often has negative connotations of something that takes up space on a device.
 I focused on what the user will receive once they take action, rather than what the technical process is to get them there.
 The screen headers and CTAs were also reworked.
+To overcome the potential error, we needed a content strategy that was more of a 'heads up' and not a dead end.

 Delivery

-A quick and straightforward flow, that provides the benefit to the user each step of the way.
-Below is the before and after.
+A quick and straightforward flow that provides the benefit to the user each step of the way.
+The blue callout box acts as a forewarning to the user, letting them know a false error might occur, but to not get discouraged.
 As any good designer knows, iteration is the secret sauce to great design.
-Even if it's in the final hour.
+Even if it's in the final hour, or six months down the road.

-Advanced Security on the go: improve adoption of the feature
+Advanced Security on the go: improve feature adoption

 Requirements

 Advanced Security on the go provides protection for your device on unsecure WiFi networks - think airports or coffee shops - by keeping your data protected via end-to-end encryption, and blocking malicious websites.
 Android users were dropping out of the flow at an alarming rate of 84% after the first screen.
-They were also dropping out of the flow when asked for VPN permissions.
-Revisiting the content was key.
+They were also dropping out of the flow when asked for VPN permissions while using the app.
+The ask was to revise the first screen in the flow, and introduce a modal when users retreat from gaining VPN permissions.

 Content strategy

-Language in the first screen had been written by designers, alongside a heavy hand from the legal team.
+Language in the info disclosure modal had been written by engineers, designers, and the legal team.
 While I had to adhere to a portion of the legal language, I wanted to reinforce the feature's value, and separate the informative from the actionable copy.
 I also reworked the "I agree" CTA so it didn't read as a legal binding.
-A modal was also proposed as a 'catch them before they leave' upon exiting VPN permissions.

 Delivery

-With a content first approach, I challenged the UX team to see if we had a callout box in our design system.
-If a user only reads the headline, callout box, and CTA, let's make sure they feel positive about taking action, and know exactly what to do.
-The headline also made an improvement, one that gives the user confidence to keep moving through the flow.
-Two screens were created for the purpose of A/B testing.
+With a content first approach, I challenged the UX team to see if we had a way to condense instructional information that wasn't shown in body copy, which users often glaze over.
+The use of the blue callout box was born.
+The headline was also an improvement, one that gives the user confidence to keep moving through the flow.
+Two headlines were created for the purpose of A/B testing.

 For the VPN permissions failure modal, the content was kept minimal, opening with a headline that promotes everything we want our users to feel - total peace of mind.
 The blue callout box was used again providing clear directions on how to turn the feature on.
-After two weeks of implementation, the success of the VPN failure modal was evident and made permanent in the flow with an astounding 36% increase in enablement. resulting in 36% higher enablement.
+After two weeks of implementation, the success of the VPN failure modal was evident and made permanent in the flow with an astounding 36% increase in conversion.